 I growled, “You didn’t tell me she was his sheep.”
-I should kill him for even touching her.
+I should kill that bloodsucker for even touching her.

-She was laughing at a comment the vampire made, squeezing his arm and stepping close to him.
+She laughed at a comment the vampire made, squeezing his arm and pressing her body against him.

-I wiped at my face.
+I stretched and cracked my neck.
 “Then I’ll step in.”
 I lowered my voice to an almost inaudible whisper, “Killing him here would be easy.”

 “Matthew,” Sheppard said sternly, “people aren’t ready for us.
 Just stay close to her and keep her safe.”
 He stressed the last three words needlessly.
 He had already told me to protect her, and I wasn’t about to let that bloodsucker have her without a fight.

 Silence fell between us.
 He knew I was still on the line, but he gave me time to cool.
 The girl and the vamp had disappeared into the restaurant.
 I was confident he wouldn’t try anything in the eatery for the same reason Sheppard didn’t want me storming in there.
-Our war with the vampires had been raging for the better part of 2,000 years without the rest of humanity catching on.
+Our war with the vampires had been raging for the better part of 2,000 years, and so far, most of humanity had remained blissfully unaware of the things that go bump in the night.
 It wasn’t our call to make.
 Besides, Americans usually choose the nuclear option when presented with a problem they don’t understand.
 They’d kill more of themselves than us, and we were just trying to keep them safe from the vampires who would otherwise wipe them from the face of the planet.

 “Fine,” I agreed finally, settling into a spot against a corner of the building across the street.
-I could keep easy eye on the front door of the restaurant from my vantage point.
+I could easily keep an eye on the front door of the restaurant from my vantage point.

 “Keep me updated,” Sheppard replied and ended the call.

-The younger, bar-hopping crowd had started to filter in when Grace and the vampire left the restaurant.
-The downtown area was slowly filling with twenty-somethings looking to drink and party and fuck, their too-heavily-applied perfumes and colognes mixing to a nauseating note.
+The younger, bar-hopping crowd started to filter in when Grace and the vampire finally left the restaurant.
+I pushed off the corner and paced along behind them, blending with the crowd as best I could.
+The downtown area slowly filled with twenty-somethings looking to drink and party and fuck, their too-heavily-applied perfumes and colognes mixing to a nauseating note.
 The vampire steered her along with him as they walked down the sidewalk, his arm looped around her waist.
 She laughed at his jokes and I followed them.

 After a short distance, they turned onto a largely empty side street and he paused, looking over his shoulder.
 I pressed myself into a shadow.
 I’m not the stealthiest of our pack, but Sheppard had insisted that I be the one to follow and protect Grace.
 He said I would be the best choice if the vampire decided to fight.
 He wasn’t wrong.